TOHOKU Miyagi The gateway to Tohoku: Japan's north country

 Called gyutan in Japanese, beef tongue is a delicacy you can enjoy at yakiniku restaurants and specialty restaurants, grilling the thin slices and dipping them in yuzu, salt or a special house sauce.

 A simple, vibrant green dessert of unsweetened mochi rice cake topped with sweet edamame paste.
 The Miyagi version of nutella on toast.

 This lacquerware tradition in Naruko dates back to the early 1600s.Typical Naruko shikki styles range from traditional clear lusters to playful contemporary designs with faux marble patterns or distressed patinas.

 These finely hand-painted wooden dolls are actual head turners that squeal when rotated.
 This quirk distinguishes Naruko kokeshi from other Japanese kokeshi dolls.

 The “Echo Line” road reopens, still flanked by walls of snow, while over 1,000 cherry trees burst into color along the Shiroshi River.

 Miyagi is at its liveliest, with a famous island-dotted bay, towering waterfall, the nation’s largest cooking pot, Cat Island and a Tanabata festival all compete for your attention.

-Fall means leaves aflame with color blanketing Naruko Gorge, warming up in the prefecture's many hot springs and dancing to the music of the Jozenji-dori Street Jazz Festival.
+Fall means leaves aflame with color blanketing Naruko Gorge, warming up in the prefecture's many hot springs and dancing to the music of the Jozenji Street Jazz Festival.

-The frigid cold turns trees into fantastical “snow monsters” and Fox Village is enveloped in white.
-Holiday illuminations brighten the nights, and wallets lighten at bargain sales.
+The frigid cold turns trees into fantastical “snow monsters,” Zao Fox Village is enveloped in white, and holiday illuminations brighten the nights.